 What is GeoLaB?

-GeoLaB is a research project on the future use of geothermal energy for a secure energy supply.
+GeoLaB is a research project on the future use of geothermal energy to ensure a secure energy supply.
 A particularly large amount of this heat lies in deep underground in hot, crystalline rock.
-With GeoLaB, research is to be carried out in an underground research laboratory into how this heat source can be sustainably tapped and used to heat buildings in the future.
+GeoLaB aims to explore in an underground research laboratory how this heat source can be sustainably tapped and used to heat homes and apartments in the future.
 You can find out more about the project, its goals and the people behind it here.
 Research at GeoLaB is presented here.

-The GeoLaB project team is currently working on the assumption that the Odenwald, or more precisely the Tromm Massif, is particularly suitable for exploring the use of crystalline rock for geothermal energy.
+The results of the site exploration phase confirm that the Odenwald, or more precisely the Tromm Massif, is particularly suitable for exploring the use of crystalline rock for geothermal energy.
 Here, the rock is close to the surface.
 This would make it easier to observe the processes that take place deep underground when geothermal energy is used in a future research laboratory.
 Read more about the site selection here.

 GeoLaB on social media